unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 There are literally dozens of ways to accomplish the ``Zerg Dance``, the fact you can easily integrate scripts in your reloading procedures makes the approach extremey powerful and customizable.

-Here we will see the one requiring zero-scripting, it could be the less versatile, but should be a good starting point for improving things.
+Here we will see the one requiring zero-scripting, it could be the less versatile (and requires at least uWSGI 1.9.21), but should be a good starting point for improving things.

 The Master Fifo, is the best way for managing instances instead of relying on unix signals.
 Basicaly you write 'single char' commands to gover the instance.